 - Soak the beans in the cups of water, cover and set aside overnight.

 - Place the large stock pot on high heat to boil until bubbles begin to appear.

 - Carefully lower all of the vegetables (excluding the onion into the stock pot).
 Now is a good time to reduce the flame to medium heat.

 - Season the bean water with the black pepper, pink salt, sage, thyme, garlic granules, rosemary and stir.

 - Add 1tbsp of coconut oil to the stock pot.

-- Cover the pot with the lid and leave to simmer until the water evaporates by ¾ and beans soften.
-This will take anything from 2½ hours to 3 hours, so check the pot regularly during the given time as you want the stew to be thick.
+- Cover the pot with the lid and leave to simmer until the water evaporates by ¾ so less then half a pot of water should be left and allow the beans soften.
+This will take anything from 2½ hours to 3 hours, so check the pot regularly, during the given time as you want the stew to be thick.